opal/opal/UNRELEASED.md

 - Add regexp support to `String#start_with` (#2198)
 - `String#bytes` now works in strict mode (#2194)
 - Fix nested module inclusion (#2053)
+- SecureRandom is now cryptographically secure on most platforms (#2218, #2170)
+- Fix performance regression for `Array#unshift` on v8 > 7.1 (#2116)
+- String subclasses now call `#initialize` with multiple arguments correctly (with a limitation caused by the String immutability issue, that a source string must be the first argument and `#initialize` can't change its value) (#2238, #2185)

 ### Changed